Soumya-Kushwaha/ziconnect-backend-fastapi/mkdocs/docs/FASTAPI_SETUP.md

 # Jobzi School Connectivity

-## Setting up the local environment
+## Setting up the local environment for the backend side

 This guide explains how to set up your local environment.
 It includes information about prerequisites, installation, build and running that app locally to verify your setup.